yashkarwa/Yashkarwa.github.io/_posts/2018-08-27-Smartsheet.md

 ## 2. Create Smartsheet Developer Key

-A. Go to Smartsheet web portal > Profile > Apps & Integration
+- Go to Smartsheet web portal > Profile > Apps & Integration
-B. Click API Access > Generate new access token
+- Click API Access > Generate new access token
-C. Finally, make sure to save your API token.
+- Finally, make sure to save your API token.

 **Note** : You cannot save your token later.
 In case missed, re-create a new one.